Historical Context: The Late Heian Period and the Rise of the Samurai Class

 Maritime Traditions and Folk Beliefs

 In the regions around the Shimonoseki Strait, folk traditions remember the fallen Taira warriors.
 Stories of ghost ships and phantom sailors are part of local folklore, and annual ceremonies honor the spirits of those who died in the battle.
+The Heike crabs (Heikegani), with their carapaces that resemble a samurai's face, are a living legend—local folklore holds that they are the reincarnated spirits of Taira warriors.
 This cultural memory ensures that the Taira clan's maritime legacy remains alive in Japan's coastal communities.

 Lessons for Modern Naval Strategy